arazmoazzemi/Virtualization-Docs/KVM/01-Installation-ubuntu_22.04.md

 # Install kvm on ubuntu 22.04
-To install KVM on Ubuntu 22.04, you need to follow these steps:
+To install KVM on Ubuntu 22.04, you need to follow this steps:

 *Make sure that your CPU supports hardware virtualization*